jareware/JSON-DTO/README.md

 Installation
 ------------

-Obtain a copy of the JSON-DTO module and drop it under the `modules/` path of your Play! application.
+The easiest way to install is to [obtain a copy](https://github.com/jareware/JSON-DTO/zipball/master) of the JSON-DTO module and drop it under the `modules/` path of your Play! application.

+The above method is deprecated, however, in favor of the new [dependency management system](http://www.playframework.org/documentation/latest/dependency).
+To install the JSON-DTO module as a local module, extract a copy of the module to `/path/to/jsondto` and use something like the following in your `dependencies.yml`:

+	require:
+	    - play
+	    - jsondto -> jsondto

+	repositories:

+	    - jsondto:
+	        type: local
+	        artifact: "/path/to/jsondto"
+	        contains:
+	            - jsondto -> jsondto

-That should be it.
+You should be good to go.

 How it works
 ------------